 RDF Datatype (module for Omeka S)

-RDF Datatype is a module for Omeka S that implements the main RDF datatypes and XSD datatypes recommended by the World Wide Web consortium W3C, so the values of properties may have a better semanticity.
+RDF Datatype is a module for Omeka S that implements the main RDF datatypes and XSD datatypes that are recommended by the World Wide Web consortium W3C in order to simplify user input and to give a better semanticity to the values of the properties.

 Default Omeka datatypes: - text - Omeka resource (item, item set, media) - uri